 That means the longer the investment is held before that date, the lower your overall tax liability will be.
 And opportunity fund investments held for at least ten years prior can expect their capital returns to be permanently excluded from capital gains taxes.

 Of course, this strategy requires parting with your investment capital for a significant period of time, and is best for those who can afford to put down the money to play the long game.
-If you can, however, investing in one is a great way to see substantial real estate investment returns for almost zero effort.
+If you can, however, investing in one is a great way to see substantial returns for almost zero effort.

 Real Estate Investment Trusts (REITs)